 = the strive for continuous improvement and breakthrough solutions; but not to force things.
 There is a need to pace and understand others’ perspectives.

 = it’s more fun and productive to do things with others who are very different to you.

-Quest Partnership Ltd was formed in 1996.
-Some time earlier, I was working at Nuclear Electric and it was about 1am on a Monday morning and we were still working hard on a deadline for the candidate selection for the British Steel Challenge – ‘The World’s Toughest Boat Race’.
-We focused more on teamworking skills rather than sailing skills – as the participants would need to put up with each other for about 6 months on a boat – so if you don’t get on, it is a bit difficult to avoid each other!
+Some time earlier when I was working at Nuclear Electric.
+It was about 1:00am on a Monday morning and we were still working hard on a deadline for the candidate selection for the British Steel Challenge. – ‘The World’s Toughest Boat Race’.
+The participants would need to put up with each other for about 6 months on a boat.
+Therefore, we focused more on teamworking skills rather than sailing skills.
+If you don’t get on, it would be a bit difficult to avoid each other!
 The work paid off as Nuclear Electric’s team of previously in-experienced sailors won this prestigious Round the World the ‘Wrong’ Way (i.e. against prevailing winds and currents) yacht race!
 After that one of my colleagues clearly told me that my efforts should be channelled into running my own business.

 The Quest Logo

-What’s in our logo?
-Look carefully and you will see the Q for Quest; the P for Partnership; the Ψ for psychology; and finally it resembles the Chinese character 中, which means ‘centre’ or can be interpreted as aiming for the holistic life goal of equilibrium, harmony and balance!
+What’s in our hand-drawn logo?
+Look carefully and you will see the Q for Quest; the P for Partnership; the Ψ for psychology; and finally it resembles the Chinese character 中, which means ‘centre’ and is interpreted as aiming for the holistic life goal of equilibrium, harmony and balance!